PC Adjusted Testing for Low Dimensional Parameters: Main Results

-To further argue that the pathologies notes above are not an artifact of Assumption \ref{assn:prop_projection}, we now present analogues of the results (in somewhat less precise form) from Theorem \ref{thm:spiked_model_fixed_strength_out} for the case when $A|\bW$ is not a linear regression.
+To further argue that the pathologies noted above are not an artifact of Assumption \ref{assn:prop_projection}, we now present analogues of the results from Theorem \ref{thm:spiked_model_fixed_strength_out} for the case when $A|\bW$ is not a linear regression.
 Indeed this is the case when $A$ is discrete (as is the situation for GWAS) and as a result Theorem \ref{thm:spiked_model_fixed_strength_out} does not apply immediately.
-However as we will see that the qualitative nature of the problem conveyed by Theorem \ref{thm:spiked_model_fixed_strength_out} continues to hold -- with the difference being in the nature of preciseness at which we are able to pinpoint the accurate limit of the Type I error (as in Theorem \ref{thm:spiked_model_fixed_strength_out}\ref{thm:one_fixed_fixed_strength_out_reg}) in the sense that we are only able to provide a lower bound instead of a precise limit.
+However as we will see that the qualitative nature of the problem conveyed by Theorem \ref{thm:spiked_model_fixed_strength_out} continues to hold as specified by the lower bounds provided by our next result.

 \begin{theorem} Consider testing \eqref{eqn:main_hypo} under \eqref{eqn:model_gaussian_linear_outcome_regression} using $\varphi_{k,\ind}(t)$.
 Also assume that $k\geq k^*$ is fixed and Assumptions 2.6 (a) and 2.8 hold.